ParedesGab/PP3-my-community-finances-app/README.md

 + The visual design aims to make the information readily accessible and the interaction intuitive.

-+ The use of `colorama` allows for colored text output in the terminal:
++ The use of `colorama` was used to enhance the console output with colored text, improving readability and user experience.

   *   **Green:**  Used for positive messages, success indicators, titles, and section headers (e.g., "WELCOME TO MyFinances APP!", success messages).